 Webster University expects its students to observe all federal, state, and local laws, including those related to the possession and consumption of alcoholic beverages.
 Persons under the age of 21 are prohibited from possessing or consuming alcoholic beverages.
 Students who are 21 years of age or older may consume alcoholic beverages.
 See the Housing Handbook for more detailed policies on the use of alcohol in campus residential facilities.

 Students 21 years of age and older may also consume alcohol at sanctioned events.
 Webster University students and their guests are expected to act responsibly in their use of alcoholic beverages.
 Drinking games are prohibited on campus, whether at events or in residential facilities.
-Additional University policies and procedures are available in the Office of Student Affairs and at the University Center front desk.
+Additional University policies and procedures are available in the Office of Student Affairs and from the Department of Student Activities.

 While off-campus, students are expected to uphold the policies of the Student Code of Conduct.
 Behavior that is detrimental to the University or members of the campus community is governed by this Code.
 Webster reserves the right to take actions that address the violations through educational intervention or sanctions.